LGP-FEUP-2023/SC4/traqueno-frontend/README.md

 # traqueno

-A new Flutter project.
+A book appointments Flutter project.

 ## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release.
+Flutter projects are built to run on the Flutter _stable_ release.

 ### Getting started continued: